-WENDY L. SCHOPPERT BIOGRAPHY: Age 55 Ms. Schoppert joined our Board in July 2020.
+Ms. Schoppert joined our Board in July 2020.
 Ms. Schoppert has over 30 years of diverse finance and operational leadership experience, and has been serving as a professional director since her retirement from Sleep Number Corporation in 2014.
-Ms. Schoppert served as Executive Vice Director since: President and Chief Financial Officer of Sleep Number from 2011 to 2014.
-During her tenure at Sleep 2020 Number, Ms. Schoppert served as Senior Vice President and Chief Information Officer from 2008 to 2011 and Senior Vice President, International and New Channel Development from 2005 to 2008.
-Prior to joining Sleep Number, Ms. Schoppert led U.S. Bank's Private Asset Management team and served as Head of Product, Marketing & Corporate Development for U.S. Bank's Asset Management Independent Financial Expert division from 2002 to 2005.
+Ms. Schoppert served as Executive Vice President and Chief Financial Officer of Sleep Number from 2011 to 2014.
+During her tenure at Sleep Number, Ms. Schoppert served as Senior Vice President and Chief Information Officer from 2008 to 2011 and Senior Vice President, International and New Channel Development from 2005 to 2008.
+Prior to joining Sleep Number, Ms. Schoppert led U.S. Bank's Private Asset Management team and served as Head of Product, Marketing & Corporate Development for U.S. Bank's Asset Management division from 2002 to 2005.
 Ms. Schoppert began her career in the airline industry, serving in various financial, strategic and general management leadership positions with increasing roles and responsibilities at American Airlines, Northwest Airlines and America West Airlines.
-Ms. Schoppert is a Committees: director of Bremer Financial Corporation, a Minnesota-based financial services firm, and serves on its Audit audit and compensation committees.
-Ms. Schoppert also serves and has served as a member of not-· Compensation & Talent for-profit and professional organizations.
-(Chair) QUALIFICATIONS AND EXPERIENCE:
+Ms. Schoppert is a director of Bremer Financial Corporation, a Minnesota-based financial services firm, and serves on its audit and compensation committees.
+Ms. Schoppert also serves and has served as a member of not-for-profit and professional organizations.